 - Done with sausages in 'Allo 'Allo! — at one time they had a sausage with a stolen painting, a sausage with a fake painting, a sausage with dynamite for La Résistance and an ordinary sausage for Herr Flick's dinner.

-- Used in a more serious vein in Hustle.
-The grifters often swap out the case full of money at the last second, save for a few episodes where the switch does not go as it should and they lose a lot of money, giving them an incentive to take on a riskier con to make up the cash.
+- Used in a more serious vein: the grifters often swap out the case full of money at the last second, save for a few episodes where the switch does not go as it should and they lose a lot of money, giving them an incentive to take on a riskier con to make up the cash.

 - Fawlty Towers: Basil has to pick up a roast duck from Andre's restaurant in order to salvage his gourmet night.
 Unfortunately right next to the duck somebody sets down a trifle with an identical cover.